Index color balancing for XLEAP SBS reagents on the NextSeq 1000/2000 and NovaSeq X/X Plus

 For larger pools, it is recommended to maintain base and color balance for all pooled indexes in each lane.
 Testing is required to confirm index combinations not listed in Index Adapters Pooling Guide, and for third-party or custom index combinations to make sure the index selections work reliably.

 When sequencing on a two-channel system, either of the first two cycles of the Index Read must start with at least one base other than G. If an Index Read starts with two G bases, signal intensity is not generated and this can cause signal registration issues.
+The NextSeq 1000/2000 sequences index 2 in the reverse-complement orientation, but DRAGEN requires index 2 to be entered in forward orientation, thus index 2 cannot end with CC (while index 1 cannot start with GG) in the sample sheet.
+This criteria is more relevant for lower plexity pools.
+Higher plexity pools are able to pass registration due to larger percentage of signal from neighboring clusters.

 Please note, even optimally color-balanced pools can display base calling errors if the run is severely overloaded or underloaded.
 Libraries must be sequenced at their optimal loading concentration to ensure the best demultiplexing results.